awsdocs/amazon-vpc-user-guide/doc_source/sharing-managed-prefix-lists.md

 ## Identify references to a shared prefix list<a name="sharing-identify-references"></a>

-Owners can identify the consumer\-owned resources that are referencing a shared prefix list by using the Amazon VPC console and AWS CLI\.
+Owners can identify the consumer\-owned resources that are referencing a shared prefix list\.

 **To identify references to a shared prefix list using the Amazon VPC console**